 Treatment for L3 Conditions

 Most symptoms associated with conditions affecting the L3 vertebra can be managed through the use of pain medication, physical therapy or a combination of other conservative treatments.
 However, when chronic lower back pain persists, surgery might become an option.
-Rather than settle for traditional open back surgery, contact Laser Spine Institute (LSI) for a free review of your MRI or CT scan to determine whether you are a candidate for a minimally invasive, outpatient procedure using advanced, endoscopic techniques.
+Rather than settle for traditional open back surgery, contact Laser Spine Institute for a free review of your MRI or CT scan to determine whether you are a candidate for one of our minimally invasive, outpatient procedures.